pranavpratheekmalleboyina/QuizApplication/srs.md

 <u>FR2: </u>Instructors can edit existing courses.
 <u>FR3:</u> Instructors can delete courses.
 <u>FR4:</u> Instructors can view a list of all their courses.
+<u>FR5:</u> Instructors can see get a results in the form of a leaderboard.
 #### 3.2 Video Management
 ##### 3.2.1 Description and Priority
 Instructors can upload and manage pre-recorded videos.
 This is a high-priority feature.